-The Company manages its capital structure and adjusts it in light of economic conditions and financial needs.
-Upon approval from its Board of Directors, the Company will balance its overall capital structure through new share issues or by undertaking other activities as deemed appropriate under the specific circumstances.
+Fireweed manages and adjusts its capital structure in light of economic conditions and financial needs.
+The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issues or by undertaking other activities as deemed appropriate under the specific circumstances.